A11v1r15/Alivent_messenger/README.md

 * Removes the default messages sent to the log about aliven't villagers and custom-named mobs.

-# Game rules:
+# Settings:

-* aliventAllMobs: Gives aliven't messages for all mobs, instead of just ones with custom names.
+* allMobMessages: Gives aliven't messages for all mobs, instead of just ones with custom names.
 Defaults false.
-* aliventVillagers: Gives aliven't messages for all Villagers and Zombie Villagers with trades.
+* villagerMessages: Gives aliven't messages for all Villagers and Zombie Villagers with trades.
 Defaults true.
-* aliventLoreDrops: Gives lore info for items dropped from named mobs.
+* loreDrops: Gives lore info for items dropped from named mobs.
 Defaults true.
-* aliventNameColour: The names of the mobs will appear with colour.
+* nameColour: The names of the mobs will appear with colour.
 Defaults false.
-* aliventSpeciesName: The aliven't message for named mobs will display their "species" between parenthesis.
+* speciesName: The aliven't message for named mobs will display their "species" between parenthesis.
 Defaults false.
-* aliventServerSpamRemover: Removes the near-retundant log message of aliven't villagers and custom-named mobs.
+* aliventMessageServerSpamRemover: Removes the near-retundant log message of aliven't villagers and custom-named mobs.
 Defaults true.

 # Considerations: